$\ell^2$ Betti numbers and coherence of random groups: Preliminaries

-In fact, given any CW-complex $Y$ with an action of $G$ we may define its $\ell^2$ Betti number to be the extended von Neumann dimension of $H_n (\mathcal N(G) \otimes C_\bullet(Y))$ where $C_\bullet (Y)$ denotes the cellular chain complex of $Y$.
-If $G$ is torsion free, the \emph{Atiyah conjecture} is the statement that if $Y$ has finitely many $G$-orbits of cells in every dimension and the action of $G$ on $Y$ is free, then the $\ell^2$ Betti number of $Y$ are all integers.
-In L\"uck's book this is referred to as the strong Atiyah conjecture over $\Q$; there is also a version of this conjecture for groups with bounded torsion.
+In fact, given any CW-complex $Y$ with an action of $G$ we may define its $\ell^2$-Betti number to be the extended von Neumann dimension of $H_n (\mathcal N(G) \otimes C_\bullet(Y))$ where $C_\bullet (Y)$ denotes the cellular chain complex of $Y$.
+If $G$ is torsion free, the \emph{Atiyah conjecture} is the statement that if $Y$ has finitely many $G$-orbits of cells in every dimension and the action of $G$ on $Y$ is free, then the $\ell^2$-Betti numbers of $Y$ are all integers.
+In L\"uck's book this is referred to as the strong Atiyah conjecture over $\Q$; there is also a version of this conjecture for groups with \emph{bounded torsion}, that is groups whose torsion has uniformly bounded order.

-Instead of tensoring $\Z G$ chain complexes with $\mathcal N(G)$, we may as well tensor with the \emph{Ore localisation} $\mathrm{Ore}(\mathcal N(G))$ of $\mathcal N(G)$ (also known as the algebra of operators affiliated to $\mathcal N(G)$).
+Instead of tensoring $\Z G$ chain complexes with $\mathcal N(G)$, we may as well tensor with the \emph{Ore localisation} $\mathrm{Ore}(\mathcal N(G))$ of $\mathcal N(G)$ (with respect to the set of all non-zero-divisors of $\mathcal N(G)$).
+This new ring $\mathrm{Ore}(\mathcal N(G))$ is also known as the algebra of operators affiliated to $\mathcal N(G)$.
 One can extend the notion of von Neumann dimension to this setting rather easily, since Ore localisations are flat extensions.
 Now, since we are only interested in $\Z G$ chain complexes, one does not need the entire Ore localisation, but only the \emph{rational closure} of $\Z G$ inside $\mathrm{Ore}(\mathcal N(G))$; this last object is the \emph{Linnell ring}, and is denoted by $\mathcal D(G)$.
-The key point for us is that Linnell~\cite{Linnell1993} proved that the Atiyah conjecture (for torsion-free groups) is equivalent to $\mathcal D(G)$ being a skew-field, and the $\ell^2$ Betti numbers of $Y$ are in fact $\mathcal D(G)$ dimensions of the homology groups $H_n (\mathcal D(G) \otimes C_\bullet(Y))$ (and hence in particular are all integers).
+The key point for us is that Linnell~\cite{Linnell1993} proved that the Atiyah conjecture (for torsion-free groups) is equivalent to $\mathcal D(G)$ being a skew-field, and the $\ell^2$-Betti numbers of $Y$ are in fact $\mathcal D(G)$ dimensions of the homology groups $H_n (\mathcal D(G) \otimes C_\bullet(Y))$ (and hence in particular are all integers).
 This applies to the situation when $Y$ is the universal cover of a classifying space of $G$, and thus yields

 provided that $G$ satisfies the Atiyah conjecture and is torsion free.

 Let $G$ be a group with presentation